XMAMan/SmallSI/readme.md

 Where $v_1$ is the velocity from the box before applying the gravity- and constraint-force.

-$v_2$ is the velocity from the box after applying the gravity- and constraint-force
+$v_2$ is the velocity from the box after applying the gravity- and constraint-force.

-At the moment $f_C$ is unknown so we can not determine $v_2$
+At the moment $f_C$ and $\tau_C$ is unknown so we can not determine $v_2$

-To derivate a formular, which calculates $f_C$ we need a function, which measures how far the contactpoint from one box is entered into the side from the other box.
+To derivate a formular, which calculates $f_C$ and $\tau_C$ we need a function, which measures how far the contactpoint from one box is entered into the side from the other box.

 In this example there is one collisionpoint between the two boxes:
 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/NormalForce.png" width="115" height="185" />

 $r_1$ directs from the center from box 1 to the contactpoint from box 1 and $r_2$ directs from the center from box 2 to the contactpoint from box 2.

-We will now define a function $C_n$ which meares how far into normaldirection the contactpoint from box 2 enters into the upper edge from box 1:
+We will now define a function $C_n$ which measures how far into normaldirection the contactpoint from box 2 enters into the upper edge from box 1:

 $$C_n = (x_2 + r_2 - x_1 - r_1) * n_1$$